-- Preparedness for Class, Class Participation and Community Based Learning (10%) Students are expected to attend all classes, actively and respectfully participate in all site visits, prepare for class sessions by using preparation notes posted by the instructor, monitor their own comprehension of the readings by completing weekly online (grades not recorded) quizzes on Thursdays, participate in discussions in a way that demonstrates thoughtful engagement with the assigned readings and course topics, complete their Arrupe placement to the satisfaction of their supervisor, and help advance the course's exploration of what solidarity means. - Friday Reflections (30%) (See full explanation posted on Camino.)
+- Preparedness for Class, Class Participation and Community Based Learning (10%) Students are expected to attend all classes, actively and respectfully participate in all site visits, prepare for class sessions by using preparation notes posted by the instructor, monitor their own comprehension of the readings by completing weekly online (grades not recorded) quizzes on Thursdays, participate in discussions in a way that demonstrates thoughtful engagement with the assigned readings and course topics, complete their Arrupe placement to the satisfaction of their supervisor, and help advance the course's exploration of what solidarity means. - Friday Reflections (20%) (See full explanation posted on Camino.)
 Per the schedule, reflections are due on Camino by the end of day on Fridays.
 Students are encouraged to gear their preparation for class sessions each week to this important assignment.
-The reflections (target: 500 words [assumes editing; drafts would be longer]) are weekly opportunities for students to integrate what they are learning from the readings, our site visit that week, and their community based learning experience.
-Specifically, reflections should engage (highlight, explain, comment on, analyze, take issue with, respond to) things in the readings for the past week students think are compelling, worthy of our further consideration, and may help them understand their experiences in the community that week.
+The reflections (approximately 500 words) are weekly opportunities for students to integrate what they are learning from the readings, our site visit that week, and their community based learning experience.
+Specifically, reflections should engage (highlight, explain, comment on, analyze, take issue with, respond to) things in the readings for the past week students think are compelling and worthy of our further consideration, and try to relate them to their experiences in the community that week.
 These reflections will help students prepare for midterms and could be used (as a participation-observation element) for their research projects.
 In addition, students will complete a final reflection in the 11th week of the quarter in which they reflect on the reflections they wrote.
 Prompts tied to ELSJ outcomes invite (but do not require) students to consider specific themes in developing their reflections for four of the weeks.